 While much of the public debate among Pell supporters prior to his acquittal pointed to the strange determination of the Victoria Police’s hierarchy to pursue such an improbable case, the focus was on the two most recent Commissioners, Graham Ashton and Shane Patton.
 Their efforts to persuade both the Victorian Parliament’s inquiry into child sexual abuse and the national news media that Pell was guilty of such a crime was anything but the pursuit of justice.
 It looked like a stitch-up from the start.
 The choirboy’s CV reveals, quite inadvertently, that as well as having these two members of the police hierarchy on side, he enjoyed the support of a third one as well, someone who has so far avoided any place in the overall picture.

-According to his CV, Witness J was unemployed for the entire time from March 2014 to June 2019 – a period which more than covers the timeline of his accusation to police, his evidence at committal hearings, the trial itself, and Pell’s conviction.
-However, after his evidence had done its work and put Pell in jail, his accuser was rescued from the dole queue and given a full-time job and a salary.
+The CV records that Witness J was unemployed for the entire time from March 2014 to June 2019—a period which more than covers the timeline of his accusation to police, his evidence at committal hearings, the trial itself, and Pell’s conviction.
+However, after his evidence had done its work and put Pell in jail, Witness J was rescued from the dole queue and given a full-time job and a salary.
 The story behind this is better understood if it starts with the political background.

-Victorian Labor Premier Daniel Andrews was furious and immediately moved to take revenge on the council.
-He intervened first by firing his own responsible minister and intra-party factional rival, Adem Somyurek, and then appointing himself Minister for Local Government in his place.
+Victorian Labor Premier Daniel Andrews was furious about this and immediately moved to take revenge on the council.
+He intervened first by firing his own responsible Minister, Adem Somyurek, and then appointing himself Minister for Local Government in his place.
 Premier Andrews then sacked the entire Whittlesea Council and replaced them with his own appointed administrators.
 This all happened within three months of Overland getting the chop.